-So, keeping your website’s security up to date and knowing how to remove it can protect your WordPress site from such threats.
+So, keeping your website security up to date and knowing how to remove it can protect your WordPress site from such threats.

 How to remove malware manually from your WordPress site?

 If you are trying to use a simple method for WordPress Malware removal plugins, you must try a security plug-in instead.

 1. Backup your WordPress site

 You must always back up your website before making certain changes to its core files.
 There are two different ways to perform this, depending on whether you are locked out of your website or not.

 If you are not able to log in to your site, you must save a copy of your website through an FTP or hosting file manager.

 For FTP – Open the website manager, and click on Connect.
 Then download the "public_html" file on your system.
 You need an FTP client to perform this.

 File Manager – Right-click on the “public_html” and click on Compress.
-Then, save the file on your computer by right-clicking on it and select download.
+Then, save the file on your computer by right-clicking on it and selecting download.